-Bring Your Own Device (BYOD) policies are becoming more prevalent as employees are demanding choice of phone and reduction in the number of devices they need to carry.
-But with the popularity of BYOD you may not be completely prepared for the security problems that arise with the increase of mobile devices.
+Bring Your Own Device (BYOD) policies are becoming more prevalent as employees are demanding the choice of phone and reduction in the number of devices they need to carry.
+But with the popularity of BYOD, you may not be completely prepared for the security problems that arise with the increase of mobile devices.

 Consider a Mobile Risk Assessment to get a baseline understanding of the risk facing your mobile users.
 Mobile devices present a uniquely challenging landscape for security professionals and businesses alike.
 Cybriant’s Mobile Security Assessment considers every avenue and aspect in which risk may present itself and provides recommendations to address these challenges.

 Corporate infrastructures have been venturing into the BYOD (Bring Your Own Device) world for years often without knowing it.
 Conditional restrictions often are not in place to prevent access to corporate data such as email, SharePoint, calendaring, corporate contacts, etc. And even in cases where conditional restrictions may exist, the usage of mobile threat defense software may not be present or utilized on the device.